SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

     d.
 A id icon for the Component filter .
 Id icon is highlighted in blue as Component filter is applied by default.

+**Expected Results 1**

+The Guided Answers extension already open in the existing view port is given focus.
+A new instance of the GA extension is not opened the existing instance is re used.

 ### Search Guided Answers Content